erenaspire7/statue2human/README.md

 #### CycleGAN evaluation

-Download the repo from https://github.com/erenaspire7/pytorch-CycleGAN-and-pix2pix and setup a virtual environement as shown in [link](#setup).
+Download / Clone the repo from https://github.com/erenaspire7/pytorch-CycleGAN-and-pix2pix and setup a virtual environement as shown in [link](#setup).

-Download the pre-trained model at https://erenaspire7-gan-dataset.s3.eu-west-1.amazonaws.com/CycleGAN/checkpoints.zip and unzip into the downloaded repo.
+Then download the pre-trained model at https://erenaspire7-gan-dataset.s3.eu-west-1.amazonaws.com/CycleGAN/checkpoints.zip and unzip into the downloaded repo.

 Within the repo, run this command for a single image